Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > The Social Engineering Department is devoted to the study of controlling large groups or societies through the use of coercion and through the subtle changing of social mores and belief over time.
 The department is not only devoted to the study of social engineering in history, but also in the present day as a cultural study, and as a practical application.

+On May 13th 2018, Farr [retroactively changed the title of his original Medium post](https://archive.is/gGE4t) from June 5th 2016 to "Restoratice Justice > Mob Justice" and replaced the contents with a new message:

+> Bringing people together is my life’s work.
+The text that was originally here is not an example of bringing people together, in fact, it deepened rifts in a community that I’ve spent a large part of my life trying to nourish.
+I apologize for deepening those rifts and am working to help repair them.

+> There are powerful forces that are using personally traumatic disputes to keep people bickering instead of focusing on building community, solidarity and the tools and techniques with which we can resist and restore our freedoms.

 #### Alison Macrina

 > [Sam](https://archive.is/Tn1fy): "His nonconsensual washing lasted about a minute or two before I leaped out of his bathtub and started crying in the corner of his bathroom" ([February 3rd, 2016](https://archive.is/EmkCL#selection-645.1-649.0)).